No-fault evictions, or Section 21 notices, happen when a landlord legally evicts a tenant without…

 Contacting neighbour dispute solicitors is also an option and will support the building of a case should the dispute reach civil court.

-DFA Law offer neighbour dispute resolution services, including border hedges, parking spaces and other land disputes, as well as instances of physical and mental harassment by neighbour.
+The DFA Law team offers neighbour dispute resolution services, including border hedges, parking spaces and other land disputes, as well as instances of physical and mental harassment by neighbours.

-Get in touch with us to find out how we can help.
+Get in touch with us by calling 01604 609560 or emailing info@dfalaw.co.uk to learn how we can help you.